kn/scrollable/README.md

 ## scrollable.js

-JavaScript library that allows you to make your dom to move, fade and rotate when the page is scrolled.
+This JavaScript library allows you to make your dom to move, fade and rotate when the page is scrolled.

 ## Quick start